Roche-A-Cri State Park, established in 1948, protects a 300-foot-high

 Friends group and volunteering

-- The Friends of Roche-A-Cri State Park work on numerous park projects and events throughout the year, including the annual photography contest, the fall pumpkin walk/haunted hay ride and summer naturalist programs.
+- The Friends of Roche-A-Cri State Park work on numerous park projects and events throughout the year, including the annual photography contest, the fall pumpkin walk and summer naturalist programs.
 Please contact the park office for more information or to join the Friends of Roche-A-Cri.

 - State Park System volunteering opportunities